awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-security.md

 + Use advanced managed security services such as Amazon Macie, which assists in discovering and securing personal data that is stored in Amazon S3\.
 + If you require FIPS 140\-2 validated cryptographic modules when accessing AWS through a command line interface or an API, use a FIPS endpoint\.
 For more information about the available FIPS endpoints, see [Federal Information Processing Standard \(FIPS\) 140\-2](http://aws.amazon.com/compliance/fips/)\.

-We strongly recommend that you never put sensitive identifying information, such as your customers' account numbers, into free\-form fields such as a **Name** field\.
+We strongly recommend that you never put confidential or sensitive information, such as your customers' email addresses, into tags or free\-form fields such as a **Name** field\.
 This includes when you work with Launch Wizard or other AWS services using the console, API, AWS CLI, or AWS SDKs\.
-Any data that you enter into Launch Wizard or other services might get picked up for inclusion in diagnostic logs\.
-When you provide a URL to an external server, don't include credentials information in the URL to validate your request to that server\.
+Any data that you enter into tags or free\-form fields used for names may be used for billing or diagnostic logs\.
+If you provide a URL to an external server, we strongly recommend that you do not include credentials information in the URL to validate your request to that server\.

+### Encryption with AWS managed keys and customer managed keys<a name="key-management"></a>

+AWS Launch Wizard for Active Directory, SQL Server, and SAP use the default AWS managed keys to encrypt Amazon EBS volumes\.
+Launch Wizard for SAP also supports the use of customer managed keys that you have already created\.

+If you don't specify a customer managed key, Launch Wizard for SAP automatically creates an AWS managed key in your AWS account\.

+If you want to use a customer managed key for Launch Wizard for SAP, see the steps for adding permissions to your KMS key policy for Launch Wizard to use your KMS key at [Add permissions to use AWS KMS keys](launch-wizard-sap-setting-up.md#launch-wizard-sap-iam-encryption) in the *Launch Wizard for SAP User Guide*\.

+Creating your own customer managed CMK gives you more flexibility and control\.
+For example, you can create, rotate, and disable customer managed keys\.
+You can also define access controls and audit the customer managed keys that you use to protect your data\.
+For more information about customer managed keys and AWS managed keys, see [AWS KMS concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) in the AWS Key Management Service Developer Guide\.

 ## Identity and Access Management for AWS Launch Wizard<a name="identity-access-management"></a>